Senator Dan Kotowski

 Representative Kent Gaffney

-As Director of Appropriations, Kent was the “go-to” person for all issues regarding Illinois appropriations.
+Before becoming a legislator, he was the Director of Appropriations for the Illinois House Republican Caucus from 2001-2011.
+As Director of Appropriations, Kent was the “go-to” person for all issues regarding Illinois appropriations, including revenue, spending, pensions, bonds, and capital construction programs.
 As a leadership staff member, Kent aided in developing policy positions for the House Republican Caucus, and spent over a decade negotiating the State's budget with three governors and with leaders from the other legislative caucuses.

 Representative David Harris